pulumi/docs/content/docs/esc/development/automation-api.md

 title: Automation API
 title_tag: Manage Pulumi ESC resources in your automation workflows
 h1: Manage Pulumi ESC resources in your automation workflows
-meta_desc: Pulumi Automation API allows you to interact with ESC resources like environments, permissions and revisions tags .
+meta_desc: Pulumi Automation API allows you to interact with ESC resources like environments, permissions and version tags.
 menu:
   esc:
     identifier: esc-automation-api